ESPmonster/Esphome-boat-battery-and-waterlevel-monitor/README.md

 Based on the work of Chris2b (https://github.com/chrisb2/battery-monitor) to power the ESP from the battery, translated from .ino to ESPhome.

-I have used an ESP32 (MH et Live devkit) with ESPhome to monitor boat (or car) battery voltage and water level (depth).
+I have used an ESP32 with ESPhome to monitor a boat (or car) battery voltage and water level (depth).
 Because the boat is located outside my home assistant network but within reach of another known wifi network I could use MQTT via WIFI to deliver the data to Thingspeak.
 Thingspeak has an unencrypted MQTT option (https://nl.mathworks.com/help/thingspeak/mqtt-basics.html).
 I couldn't find any correct ESPhome MQTT configuration so had to find out for myself.
 The script below can therefore be used for others considering using thingspeak via MQTT.

-The usercase here is that I have a big open boat that could quickly fill up with rainwater.
-A pump is connected to a 12V car battery with a solar panel.
-We don't yet know when we have enough solar energy to keep the boat dry.
-The ESP is powered from the battery and reports battery voltage.
+The usercase here is that I have a big open boat that could quickly flood with rainwater.
+A pump is connected to a 12V car battery with a solar panel but we don't yet know when we have enough solar energy to keep the boat dry.
+And we want to if this system fails (happened before, cost us a new startmotor).
 The device enters deep sleep to preserve power.
 An ultrasonic distance sensor (JSN-SR04T) and a float switch are also attached to detect a rising water level inside the boat (i.e., pump failure).

-When a critical value is reached, a React in Thingspeak triggers a (ThingHTTP) webhook that allows IFTT (if this then that) to notify me via the IFTT app and also sends an email.
-Also the ESP makes HTTP_get requests to healthchecks.io to confirm that it's 'alive' (hearbeat monitor).
+When a critical value is reached, a React within Thingspeak triggers a (ThingHTTP) webhook that allows IFTT (if this then that) to notify me via the IFTT app and also send an email.
+Also the ESP makes HTTP_get requests to healthchecks.io to confirm that it's 'alive' (hearbeat monitor); if it fails >6h I'm notified as well.

-An ESP32 was used because it should have superior wifi and allows 5V on the VIN pin.

 Update 05-2021: I replaced the analog to digital voltage sensor because its values varied strongly.
 Instead, I now use a INA226 voltage sensor: much better!
 Also, I added a float switch because the ultrasonic sensor had some trouble getting reliable measurements in the messy hull.
 Because the float switch suffered from floating in the off state, I added a 47k pull-down resistor.
 The ultrasonic sensor has now also been fixed by placing the ultrasonic sensor in large (110 mm diameter) sewage pipe with the sensor placed in a (conus-shaped) funnel to direct the sound in the right direction (see photographs).